perslab/depict/README.md

 ## Download DEPICT
 Download the compressed [DEPICT version 1 rel173](http://www.broadinstitute.org/mpg/depict/depict_download/bundles/DEPICT_v1_rel173.tar.gz) files and unzip the archive to where you would like the DEPICT tool to live on your system.
 Note that you when using DEPICT can write your analysis files to a different folder.
 Be sure to that you meet all the dependencies described above.
+If you will run DEPICT at the Broad Insitute, see [below section](#depict_at_broad).

 ## Test run DEPICT
 The following steps outline how to test run DEPICT on LDL cholesterol GWAS summary statistics from [Teslovich, Nature 2010](http://www.nature.com/nature/journal/v466/n7307/full/nature09270.html).
 This example is available in both the 1000 Genomes Project pilot phase DEPICT version and the 1000 Genomes Project phase 3 DEPICT version.